How Structured Content Authoring

 Here’s a table of the main differences between structured content authoring and unstructured content authoring:

-Content Structured Authoring Unstructured Authoring
+Structured Authoring

-Organization Follows predefined schemas, models, or markup languages such as XML, and JSON.
-Created without predefined structures or formatting guidelines.
+Follows predefined schemas, models, or markup languages such as XML, and JSON.

-Format Organized into modular, reusable components with clear semantics and metadata.
-Free-form with non-standardized organization.
+Organized into modular, reusable components with clear semantics and metadata.

-Management Structure makes it easier to manage, reuse, and adapt across different platforms, devices, and contexts.
-Difficult to manage, reuse, and adapt due to a lack of structure.
+Structure makes it easier to manage, reuse, and adapt across different platforms, devices, and contexts.

-Distribution Uniformity helps to streamline distribution of the same content across multiple channels.
-Unstructured content is non-standardized, creating difficulties in distribution.
+Uniformity helps to streamline distribution of the same content across multiple channels.

 5 benefits of structured content authoring